pinobatch/numism/docs/gb_emu_testing.md

 ### CPU instructions

-Blargg's CPU instructions test shows that both NO$GMB and KiGB produce incorrect flags for two categories of instructions:
+Blargg's CPU instructions test shows that both No$gmb and KiGB produce incorrect flags for two categories of instructions:
 `op sp, hl` (adding an 8-bit signed value to SP) and `op rp` (adding a 16-bit register pair to HL).
 Rather than giving details of what